effectfully/inference-in-agda/InferenceInAgda.lagda.md

       ListOfBoolOrℕ false = List Bool
       ListOfBoolOrℕ true  = List ℕ

 in that the latter definition has the same head in both the clauses (`List`) and so the heuristic doesn't apply.
-Even though Agda really could have figured out that `ListOfBoolOrℕ` is also injective (the fact that `ListOfBoolOrℕ` is not consdered invertible is more of an implementation detail than a theoretical limination).
+Even though Agda really could have figured out that `ListOfBoolOrℕ` is also injective (the fact that `ListOfBoolOrℕ` is not consdered invertible is more of an implementation detail than a theoretical limitation).

 Here's an example of a theoretical limitation: a definition like